dphang/nextjs-repros/README.md

 Index page with simple button: https://github.com/dphang/cypress-test/blob/master/pages/index.tsx Cypress test: https://github.com/dphang/cypress-test/blob/master/cypress/integration/test.spec.ts

-The Cypress test has two duplicate tests that will verify an API called in the app returns a 200 status ( https://www.mocky.io/ with 2000 ms delay).
-About 50% of the time, either one of the two tests would fail locally, and it fails 100% of the build on CircleCI.
-Note that this is different from my private project, where it was failing on CircleCI only.
+The Cypress test has two duplicate tests that will verify an API called in the app returns a 200 status ( https://www.mocky.io/ with 2000 ms delay), and one more test tests stubbing.
+It works on my MacBook Pro, but on CircleCI and GitHub Actions, only the first test runs.
+There are two other test files that try to reorganize the tests, but have the same issues.

 Example error: